Finding affordable housing can be a challenge for many families. In PEI, there are some options that may be available to you:

 What sets co-ops apart from private rental housing, besides lower rent, is that they are democratic communities where the residents make decisions on how the co-op operates.
 Members, the board of directors, and staff each have responsibilities to the co-op.
 A person becomes a member of the co-op once:

-- his or her application for membership is approved by the board; and
+- their application for membership is approved by the board; and

-- he or she agrees to follow the by-laws dealing with membership.
+- they agree to follow the by-laws dealing with membership.